brianalynette/university/csc305/README.md

 # CSC 305: Intro to Computer Graphics
-*Note that Assignment 1 was a bonus assignment so it will not be included here.
-More details for each assignment are available in each folder as well as the rendered images.
+*Note: Assignment 1 was a bonus assignment and is not included here.
+More details for each assignment are available in each folder as well as the rendered images.*

 ## Assignment 2
 - Exercise 1: implement ray tracing a parallelogram